On Adversarial Attacks In Acoustic Drone Localization: Results

 \subsection{Defense Results}

-In this section we analyze the effectiveness of our proposed acoustic perturbation delineation algorithm from \cref{sec:defense}. \cref{fig:heatmap} shows qualitative support for our method's capability in drastically reducing adversarial performance decay, producing recovered scenes almost indistinguishable from the corresponding clean scenes - for the most lenient attack constraints, our algorithm reduces localization error from 37\% (\cref{fig:attack_res}) to below 6\%, only marginally higher than the error of 4.87\% reported for clean localization.
-In the supplementary we also report the recovered RMS error statistics, similarly to \cref{fig:attack_res}.
+In this section we analyze the effectiveness of our proposed acoustic perturbation delineation algorithm from Section \ref{sec:defense}.
+Figure \ref{fig:heatmap} shows qualitative support for our method's capability in drastically reducing adversarial performance decay, producing recovered scenes almost indistinguishable from the corresponding clean scenes - for the most lenient attack constraints, our algorithm reduces localization error from 37\% (Figure \ref{fig:attack_res}) to below 6\%, only marginally higher than the error of 4.87\% reported for clean localization.
+In Appendix \ref{app:def_table} we also report the recovered RMS error statistics, similarly to Figure \ref{fig:attack_res}.

 We attribute the efficacy of our method to the fact that it is capable of retrieving the sensed perturbation with a only single scalar degree-of-freedom, that is the uncertainty in the sampled perturbation value at moment $t=0$.
-To further validate our method, in \cref{app:delta} we provide thorough empirical analysis of this uncertainty, and conclude that this degree of uncertainty has marginal affect over post-reconstruction localization performance.
+To further validate our method, in the appendix we provide thorough empirical analysis of this uncertainty, and conclude that this degree of uncertainty has marginal affect over post-reconstruction localization performance.